hhourston/ios_profile_data_visualization/README.md

 \
 The latitude and longitude of each profile are checked to ensure that all are within +/- 0.075 decimal degrees of the median station coordinates.
 The median is used instead of the mean here because the former is robust to outliers.
 \
 The depth, range, and gradient checks are taken from the NCEI WOA18.
+\
+The steps to plot oxygen data on select density surfaces are taken from Crawford and Peña (2016).

 # References
-Crawford, B. and Pena, A. (2021).
+Crawford, B. and Peña, A. (2021).
 Oxygen in subsurface waters on the B.C.
 Shelf.
 In *State of the Physical, Biological and Selected Fishery Resources of Pacific Canadian Marine Ecosystems in 2020*, edited by J. L. Boldt, A. Javorski and P. C. Chandler. https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/4098297x.pdf

+Crawford, W. R. and Peña, M. A. (2016).
+Decadal Trends in Oxygen Concentration in Subsurface Waters of the Northeast Pacific Ocean, Atmosphere-Ocean, 54:2, 171-192, DOI: 10.1080/07055900.2016.1158145

 Garcia H. E., K.W.
 Weathers, C.R.
 Paver, I. Smolyar, T.P.
 Boyer, R.A.
 Locarnini, M.M.
 Zweng, A.V.
 Mishonov, O.K.
 Baranova, D. Seidov, and J.R.
 Reagan (2019).
 World Ocean Atlas 2018, Volume 3: Dissolved Oxygen, Apparent Oxygen Utilization, and Dissolved Oxygen Saturation.
 A. Mishonov Technical Editor. *NOAA Atlas NESDIS 83*, 38pp.